Foreground

 The farmers fighting climate change

-By Cat McGauran — July 22, 2019
+by Cat McGauran—July 22, 2019

 The view from Burragorang Lookout shows Lake Burragorang, impounded by Warragamba Dam in the valley below.
 Photo: popejon2